QCA Code compliance

 (QCA Principles 1, 5, 9 & 10)

 The Board is collectively responsible for the long-term success of the Company.
-The Group's strategy and business model are developed by the Chief Executive Officer and his senior management team and approved by the Board.
-This strategy and business model, designed to promote long-term value for shareholders, is described in the Strategic Report on pages 1 to 29 of the Company's 2018 Annual Report.
+The Group's strategy and business model are developed by the Chief Executive Officer and the senior management team and approved by the Board.
+The management team, led by the Chief Executive Officer, is responsible for implementing the strategy and managing the business at an operational level.
+This strategy and business model, designed to promote long-term value for shareholders, is described in the Strategic Report on pages 2 to 31 of the Company's 2019 Annual Report and in the Investors section of our website.

-The Company is controlled through the Board, which has established Audit, Remuneration and Nomination Committees ('Committees'), to which it delegates clearly defined powers.
+The Company is controlled through the Board, which has established Committees for Audit, Remuneration and Nominations, to which it delegates clearly defined powers.
 The Terms of Reference for the Committees are available here.

 There is a formal schedule of matters reserved for consideration by the Board, which include responsibility for the following: